 UKCISA -The UK Council for International Student Affairs has a range of information on their website on all aspects of the International student experience including fees, funding and student support.

-If you feel you have been wrongly classified
+Feel you have been wrongly classified?

 International students requiring further information on visas and immigration can contact the International Visa office on firstname.lastname@example.org.